Command-Line Interface (CLI)¶

 Processing muenster_ring_zeit.geojson: 0%| | 0/1 [00:00<?, ?task/s]

-Processing muenster_ring_zeit.geojson: 0%| | 0/1 [00:00<?, ?task/s, Temporal extent extracted]
+Processing muenster_ring_zeit.geojson: 0%| | 0/1 [00:00<?, ?it/s, Temporal extent extracted]

 {'format': 'geojson',

-'geoextent_handler': 'handleVector',
+'geoextent_handler': 'handle_vector',

 Extract both bounding box and time interval from a single file¶